dlemburg/sequelizegql/README.md

 ### v1

 - Test schema builder utility
-- fix 'pluralize' option
-- `omitInputAttributes` should apply to generated 'update' mutations
-- update mutations should allow updating one level of assocations like create. either way this should be explicit
 - Integrations tests against database
 - README (lightweight docs)
 - Test coverage
-- note that crerates/updates only allow one level of associations
+- note that creates only allow one level of associations; updates do not allow for multiple levels yet

 ### v2